Add Journal Entry

 This code is used if the organisation buys goods from outside of the UK for use in the business then it may use a system called postponed VAT that allows it to account for VAT on the VAT 100 return rather than paying VAT immediately at the point of entry.
 This is a potentially complex area and so we strongly advise you consult with your advisor.

-Special Note - Purchases subject to Domestic Reverse Charge (Used on Purchases only)
+Special Note - Reverse Charge VAT

 Domestic reverse charge is essentially an anti-fraud measure and applies to a range of goods and services transacted between UK VAT registered suppliers and customers and includes:-